Pelosi to trigger Trump impeachment trial next week

 Mr Trump is the first president to be twice impeached and the first to face a trial after leaving office.

-But House Democrats, who voted to impeach Mr Trump last week for inciting the deadly Capitol riot on January 6, have argued a full reckoning is necessary before the country – and the Congress – can move on under new President Joe Biden.
+House Democrats who voted to impeach Mr Trump last week for inciting the deadly January 6 Capitol riot say a full reckoning is necessary before the country — and the Congress — can move on.

-Mr McConnell suggested a more expansive timeline that would see the House transmit the article of impeachment on January 28, launching the trial’s first phase.
+The timing and details ahead rests on negotiations between Mr Schumer and Mr McConnell, who are also in talks over a power-sharing agreement for the Senate, which is split 50-50 but in Democratic control because the vice president serves as a tie-breaking vote.

-After that, the Senate would give the president’s defence team and House prosecutors two weeks to file briefs, with arguments in the trial likely to begin in mid-February.
+Under an extended timeline as Mr McConnell proposed, the president’s defence team and House prosecutors would have two weeks to file briefs.
+Arguments would likely begin in mid-February.

-He said: “Senate Republicans are strongly united behind the principle that the institution of the Senate, the office of the presidency, and former President Trump himself all deserve a full and fair process that respects his rights and the serious factual, legal, and constitutional questions at stake.”
+A trial delay could appeal to some Democrats, as it would give the Senate more time to confirm Mr Biden’s Cabinet nominees and debate a new round of coronavirus relief.

+Democratic Senator Chris Coons of Delaware, a key ally of the president, told CNN that Democrats would consider a delay “if we are making progress on confirming the very talented, seasoned and diverse” team Mr Biden has nominated.

+Ms Pelosi said Mr Trump does not deserve a “get-out-of-jail card” just because he has left office and Mr Biden and others are calling for national unity.

+Facing his second impeachment trial in two years, Mr Trump began to assemble his defence team by hiring attorney Butch Bowers to represent him, according to an adviser.
+Mr Bowers previously served as counsel to former South Carolina governors Nikki Haley and Mark Sanford.

-Shortly before the insurrection on January 6, Mr Trump told thousands of his supporters at a rally near the White House to “fight like hell” against the election results that Congress was certifying.
+Shortly before the January 6 insurrection, Mr Trump told thousands of his supporters at a rally near the White House to “fight like hell” against the election results that Congress was certifying.

-A mob marched down to the Capitol and rushed in, interrupting the count.